Jekyll and Hyde

 The final challenge of the piece was that I did not want to portray Hyde as a ‘monster’ in the traditional sense.
 Hyde was an offensive person in nature and demeanor.
 He didn’t transform into a gigantic, hideous beast or even into that long-armed goon from Bugs Bunny.
 In all sense of the word, Hyde was a complete asshole, creepy and dastardly.
 Trying to illustrate a piece that shows the evil of Mr. Hyde intermixed with the shattered psyche of Dr. Jekyll proved to be an interesting challenge.
 Whether I got it right, will be up to you, the viewer.

-This debuted as the Halloween 2003 limited edition print.
+This debuted as my Halloween 2003 limited edition of 31 print.